syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:showposter}

-You can show/hide the poster by setting showPoster property, it is true by default.
+Shows/hides the poster by setting showPoster property.
+It is set to true, by default.